 The Department of Homeland Security authorizes practical work experience under certain circumstances for international students.
 Curricular Practical Training (CPT) allows for training that is required for a degree program or optional but integral to a degree program.
-Activities that are “recommended” are not eligible for CPT approval, nor are DIS courses.
+Activities that are “recommended” are not eligible for CPT approval, nor are Directed Independent Studies (DIS) courses.
 UNF offers two basic options for CPT: internship/practicum or Co-op, which may be paid or unpaid.

 International students must meet two criteria in order to participate in CPT:

 Yes.
 Your internship/practicum/Co-op Advisor or your Academic Advisor must certify that your degree program allows for CPT, that the proposed training experience is appropriate, and that it is relevant to your course of study.
 Additionally, an International Student Advisor must update your I-20, which authorizes your employment in SEVIS.
 You may NOT begin employment until an International Student Advisor updates your I-20 and you have it in hand.

 How many hours a week can I work during CPT?
 For how long can I work?

 Students may train part-time or full-time.
 USCIS defines part-time as 20 hours or less per week.
 Full-time is defined as over 20 hours per week.
 While enrolled in a full course of study, a student may pursue CPT on a part-time basis only.
 During summer break, a student may pursue CPT full-time.
 Because CPT is based on a course, it cannot be authorized beyond the start and end dates of the academic term.
 Students may NOT begin work before the authorized start date and must end work before the authorized end date.